LambdaTest/LT-appium-ruby-cucumber/README.md

 ## Run Your First Test

-Once you are done with the above-mentioned steps, you can initiate your first Python test on LambdaTest.
+Once you are done with the above-mentioned steps, you can initiate your first Ruby test on LambdaTest.

 ### Configuring Your Test Capabilities